wadhah101/GL5-ethics-project/transcript.md

 **Absolutely nothing**

-As we all know China blocks Facebook, Twitter, Google, and Wikipedia ... but that can be easily evaded by paying a few dollars a month for a VPN. so does china **really** control the internet?
+As we all know China blocks Facebook, Twitter, Google, and Wikipedia ... but that can be easily evaded by paying a few dollars a month for a VPN.
+Thus, does china **really** control the internet?

-How can it control the internet without giving the impression to the average citizen you are doing so?
+How can it control the Internet without giving the average citizen the impression that it does?

 The golden shield project or what's known today as the great firewall